Jonathan2251/lbd/source/backendstructure.rst

 Benefit from the inheritance tree structure, there are not too much code need to be implemented in classes of instruction, frame/stack and select DAG, since many code are implemented by their parent class.
-The llvm-tblgen generate Cpu0GenInstrInfo.inc from Cpu0InstrInfo.td.
+The llvm-tblgen generate Cpu0GenInstrInfo.inc based on information from Cpu0InstrInfo.td.
 Cpu0InstrInfo.h extract those code it needs from Cpu0GenInstrInfo.inc by define “#define GET_INSTRINFO_HEADER”.
 With TabelGen, the code size in backend is reduced again through the pattern